Yongzheng Emperor: Local charity

 Ethnicity in Qing China could vary depending on where one was from even locally in China.
 This ethnic separation along with the booming population led to reduced access to the Civil Service Examinations based on ethnicity and locality.
-The Yongzheng emperor, in an attempt to allow for as many people to take the Civil Service Examination as possible, set up special exams for people in rural China.
+The Yongzheng emperor, in an attempt to allow as many people to take the Civil Service Examination as possible, set up special exams for people in rural China.
 These special exams were called Miao exams and were located in Yunnan.
 In the 1730s, landholding shed people such as the Hakka were still not allowed to take the exams, Yongzheng made it legal for these people to take the exams in an attempt to dispel anger at being excluded from the exams.

 A growing number of orphaned children or poor families came with the massive Qing population growth.
 The Yongzheng emperor sought to remedy this by mandating that orphanages (also called poor houses) be built in every county.
 These were funded not by local, provincial or high level government but privately funded and maintained.
-These orphanages existed less to help the local population get out of poverty and more to model how wealthy officials should act towards the impoverished populations.
+These orphanages existed less to help the local population out of poverty and more to model how wealthy officials should act towards the impoverished populations.